 While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 115 lbs.
 Still, once it is on the ground, its wheel kit (⌀8") and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

 The control panel of the FG5250PBE includes a digital data center, which assists you in monitoring its status and activity, as it provides information on the lifetime run hours.

 The generator includes a built-in fuel gauge, a quick, easy and convenient method of checking the device’s gas level.

 As for its security measures, the device features an overload protection (circuit breaker) and an automatic low oil shut-off, letting you use it with a peace of mind.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Ford FG5250PBE also is packed along with the following accessories: tool kit, funnel, propane hose and oil.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Ford FG5250PBE also comes with some accessories: tool kit, oil, propane hose and funnel are included.

 The Ford FG5250PBE versus other generators

 The following charts are provided to give you an idea of how some of the key specs of the Ford FG5250PBE compare to generators of similar power (between 3500 and 4500 W).

 - With a dry weight of 115 pounds, the Ford FG5250PBE finds itself in the expected weight range for generators able to produce between 3500 and 4500 rated watts.
 If weight is your top priority, one of the champions in this power category is the WEN GN400i, weighing just 66.1 pounds.